Immortal-Z/security/README.md

-# security
+# Encryption

-This security kit provides the functionality about data encryption and data integrity check.
+This repository provides the functionality about data encryption.

 ## Authors